How to Make Apple Cider

 When the first snap of crisp fall air hits my face and the days start to get shorter, I’m ready for it!
 Immediately I am "whooshed" back in time to my family’s annual apple picking trip where we’d bike to a big apple orchard and load up on apples, cider and (of course) doughnuts.
-Then we’d spend the rest of the week cooking thw apples in all different ways (here are some ideas for that, if you want to do the same).
+Then we’d spend the rest of the week cooking the apples in all different ways (here are some ideas for that, if you want to do the same).

 This year my husband, toddler and I took a trip to an orchard to create our own magical family memories.
 And aside from the wood-fired pizza and next-level hard cider, we managed to pick some apples too — and so the apple recipe-making has begun.
 One thing I was determined to try this year was make my own cider.

 To start researching how to make cider at home, I watched handful of YouTube videos — many of them called for an apple press, which (despite the temptation) I don’t have room to own, so I started looking around my kitchen to see what I could do to keep it simple.

 First I chopped four apples into 1-inch cubes — including the skin, core and all.
 Then I whizzed it into a fine slurry in my food processor.

+I worked in batches by adding the apple pulp to a food-grade fine-mesh bag set inside a potato ricer.
+Ricers are built to handle a lot of pressure, so I squeezed as hard as I could.
 My hands aren’t super strong, and I could tell I was going to tire out quickly.
 So I went to my tool cabinet and grabbed my small "quick grip" clamp, scrubbed it clean, and let it do the squeezing.
 It worked like a charm and in four passes I had two-and-a-half cups of fresh cider from four apples!

 It was so exciting to find an additional use for my potato ricer and the cider was so fresh and bright.
 I only used one type of apple for the first batch, but and when I do it again I think I’ll do a blend to get more depth of flavor.

 I also turned the leftover apple pulp into super-food mini muffins for my toddler because I’ll take any opportunity to save food scraps and turn them into another meal.
 You could also make this recipe with any sweet fruit or veggie pulp leftover from juicing.
 I retooled my recipe by taking inspiration from this recipe from The Kitchen; I cut it in half, added chia and hemp seeds, and reduced the sugar.